Print

 • 1 vegan bouillon cube

-• 1 tbsp fresh lime juice, plus more as needed to serve
+• 1 tablespoon fresh lime juice, plus more as needed to serve

 Instructions